 Gilbert O'Sullivan has denied that this song is autobiographical or about the death of his father when he was 11.
 O'Sullivan said: "Everyone wants to know if it's an autobiographical song, based on my father's early death.
 Well, the fact of the matter is, I didn't know my father very well, and he wasn't a good father anyway.
 He didn't treat my mother very well."

-In the first half of the '70s O'Sullivan enjoyed a succession of hits in the UK including two #1s that show his considerable range as a songwriter.
+In the first half of the '70s O'Sullivan enjoyed a succession of hits in the UK, including two #1s that show his considerable range as a songwriter.
 The first was "Clair

-," which was inspired by the daughter of his manager Gordon Mills, 3-year-old Clair Mills, whom O'Sullivan baby-sat.
-The other one was "Get Down
+," inspired by Clair Mills, the 3-year-old daughter of his manager Gordon Mills, whom O'Sullivan baby-sat.
+The second was "Get Down

-," which was a plea to his dog to get down off the furniture.
-He was the first Irish recording artist to have 2 UK #1 hits.
+," which is a plea to his dog to get down off the furniture.
+O'Sullivan was the first Irish recording artist with two UK #1 hits.

 by Jon Kutner and Spencer Leigh: "'Alone Again (Naturally)' has no comic purpose at all, and it is not a song that people can dismiss like 'Get Down' or 'Clair.'
 Because it means so much to some people, I will not allow it to be used for karaoke or commercials."